Skip to main content

 1. Identify the user and their role

-2. Determine when the MCP was configured
+2. Determine when the MCP or skill was configured/installed

 4. Check if the MCP connects to external endpoints